Kong/docs.konghq.com/app/_src/gateway/production/monitoring/health-check.md

 1. Ensure that Kong is setup.
 2. Open the Kong configuration file (e.g., `kong.conf` or `kong.yml`).
-3. Make sure the Status API is enabled by including the following line:
+3. Make sure the Status API server is enabled by including the following line:

     ```conf
     status_listen = 0.0.0.0:8100